delhatch/PiPod/README.md

 </ul>
 <H3>Known Annoyances</H3>
 <ul>
   <li>On power-up the que line shows "0/0" which is good.
-But after putting songs on que, first song shows as "0/8" Would like it to show "1/8".</li>
+But after putting 8 songs on que, first song shows as "0/7" (which is zero-index correct).
+Would like it to show "1/8".
+(If blindly add one, then it shows "1/1" on power-up.)</li>
 </ul>